-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Salem City School District, Columbiana County, Ohio's (the District) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the District's major federal program for the year ended June 30, 2018.
-The District's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings.
+We have audited the Salem City School District, Columbiana County, Ohio's, (the District) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2019.
+The District's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings.